Boost Your Recycling Performance with Segregated Dry Mixed Recycling

-Like most businesses, you probably generate a great deal of paper, cardboard, metal cans and plastic waste.
-We can collect, process and treat this waste stream to turn it back into useful and valuable resources.
+Like most businesses, you probably generate a great deal of paper, cardboard, metal cans & plastic waste.
+Also known as dry mixed Recycling.
+We collect, process & treat this waste stream to turn it back into useful & valuable resources.

 First, we will carry out a complete waste audit of your business.
 We will then be able to advise you on the right mix of recycling containers to have onsite.
 That could be in the office as internal recycling bins and containers, or outside as either waste containers or on-site balers and compactors.

 Once you’re set up we will arrange a schedule to collect your clean commercial paper and card and dry mixed recycling, including packaging card, newspapers, drinks cans and single use plastic items such as water bottles, plastic bottles and other plastic items.